 Are you a caregiver providing care to another person who is elderly, ill, or disabled?
-Your care may range from running errands and helping with grocery and laundry to full-time responsibility for someone no longer capable of caring for herself.
+Your help may range from running errands and helping with grocery and laundry to full-time responsibility for someone no longer capable of caring for themself.
 Family caregivers receive little training on how to deliver complicated care, are not always treated as partners in their loved one’s care, and are not encouraged to maintain their own health.
 Not surprisingly, a 25-year body of research shows that family caregivers are at increased risk for health, emotional, financial, and work-related problems.
 Gauge your current level of stress by taking this short quiz.

 Who are Caregivers?

 Caregivers are friends, relatives, in-laws, and spouses – anyone who provides assistance to another, in whatever capacity and whatever their relationship, with no financial benefits.

 Through our partnerships with the Steward Center for Palliative Care, United Way of the Coastal Empire, Rosalynn Carter Institute for Caregiving, Coastal Area Agency on Aging, Mercer University School of Medicine at Memorial Health, St. Joseph’s Candler, Georgia Southern University, Senior Citizens, Inc., and many other local area service agencies, we offer standard-setting, innovative programs to help all non-professional caregivers learn how to best deal with impending or current caregiving challenges and needs.
 By providing tailored support we can help reduce your level of stress and help maintain the health and quality of life for both you and your care recipient.
 (Increasing evidence also shows that providing comprehensive support to family caregivers reduces stress induced diseases for caregivers.)

 • Resource information and referrals to community services.